neon-fish/cass/README.md

 ## Options

+Run `cass --help` for more instructions and options.

 - Prompts may or may not be wrapped in quotation marks.
 If the prompt contains special characters, quotation marks must be used to be interpreted by the terminal correctly.
-- Set the `--verbose` or `-v` flags to true, "true", or 1 to enable verbose output
+- Pass the `--verbose` or `-v` flag to enable verbose output
+- Pass the `--dry` or `--dry-run` flag to disable sending an actrual API request
+- Pass the `--cls` or `--clear` flag to archive the recent message history
+- Pass the `--cass-dir` flag to open the config directory in file explorer

 ## Development